MelissaN/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-# Basic shell scripts for I/O redirections and filters.
-Prints:
+# Basic shell scripts re I/O redirections and filters.

-0- "Hello, World”, followed by a new line to the standard output
+0- prints "Hello, World”, followed by a new line to the standard output

-1- confused smiley "(Ôo)'
+1- prints confused smiley "(Ôo)'

-2- content of the /etc/passwd file
+2- prints content of the /etc/passwd file

-3- the content of /etc/passwd and /etc/host
+3- prints the content of /etc/passwd and /etc/host

-4- last 10 lines of /etc/passwd
+4- prints last 10 lines of /etc/passwd

-5- first 10 lines of /etc/passwd
+5- prints first 10 lines of /etc/passwd

-6- the third line of the file iacta
+6- prints the third line of the file iacta

-7- writes into the file ls_cwd_content the result of the command ls -la
+7- creates a file named with special characters containing the text Holberton School ending by a new line

-8- creates a file named with special characters containing the text Holberton School ending by a new line
+8- writes into the file ls_cwd_content the result of the command ls -la

 9- duplicates the last line of the file iacta